-The temperature inside most occupied buildings usually falls between 16 °C and 25 °C. This is comfortable enough for most people.
+The temperature inside most occupied buildings usually falls between 16 °C and 25 °C, or 61 °F and 77 °F. This is comfortable enough for most people.

 So, if you want plants in your building, you need to find those that can survive well at the same temperatures.
 Luckily, there are hundreds of species and varieties from the tropics and sub-tropics to choose from.
 All ideally suited to such year-round warmth.

 Water is essential if indoor plant displays are to survive for more than a week or two.
 Indoor plants need just enough water to maintain their physiological wellbeing, but no more.
 Water enters the plant by its roots, highly specialised organs that regulate the uptake of water and nutrients, as well as provide anchorage and physical support.